dortania/OpenCore-Legacy-Patcher/docs/BIGSUR-DROP.md

 ![](../images/macos-bigsur.png)

 ::: warning
-macOS Big Sur is supported by OpenCore Legacy Patcher **0.0.1 and newer.**
+macOS Big Sur is supported by OpenCore Legacy Patcher **0.0.1 and later.**
 Use the latest available version for the most stability.
 :::